-The old pattern of isolated farms above a centre of gravity along the Ashford and Thanington Roads was soon to change thanks to the underlying weaknesses of English landed society and what were to be the difficulties of market gardening in the inter-war years.
+The old Thanington pattern of isolated farms above a centre of gravity along the Ashford/Thanington Roads was soon to change thanks to the underlying weaknesses of English landed society and what were to be the difficulties of market gardening in the inter-war years.
 In fact, just as there was development down in the Stour Valley, so a small new community began to emerge on the hillside to the south.
-Although life was difficult there, people made a go of it and, by the outbreak of the Second World War, there were some 33 houses between New House Road and Iffin Road.
+Although life was difficult there, people made a go of it and, by the outbreak of the Second World War, there were some The ending of quit rents in 1935 may have made buyng easier by then. houses between New House Road and Iffin Road.
 And this was not just a matter of a few houses but of an emerging community.
 This was soon well integrated into the Civil Parish of Thanington.